anirudh-kilambi/dotfiles/README.md

 It really is no frills (funny moment for all my Canadian friends) out of the box.
 One of my biggest fears is installing stuff that I don't need.
 Which is why you can now see under `packages/install.sh`.
 That is meant to exist as a running tab of all the packages I've installed (outside of installation).
 The hope being to avoid any bloat in my load.
 I have a very barebones dwm setup, I just tried to tie it together with the changes I made to my vim setup.
 Realistically need to update the tab bar with some nice to have information (datetime is the only thing I *really* want.
-The rest I don't really care about.
+The rest I don't really care about).

 ![Picture attached.](./docs/dwm_preview_08_17_24.png)